Champii/Nodulator/README.md

     APlayer = Modulator.Resource 'player'

-  It create automaticaly a Document (for Mongo or SqlMem) No fixed fields, excepted for Mysql: you have to follow fields you have defined in your database
+  It create automaticaly a Document (for Mongo or SqlMem)

+  No fixed fields, excepted for Mysql: you have to follow thefields you have defined in your database

   It create also default routes